What is a 409A Private Company Valuation? How do I get a 409a Appraisal?

 Do I need a 409A Valuation?

 But what’s the difference between a 409A valuation vs fair market value given by an appraiser?
 It’s still a valuation you can get for your company due to a material event.
 However, 409A valuations are performed mostly to assist companies with setting the strike price for grants of employee stock options based on a company’s enterprise value.
-The company must get a valuation update at least every 12 months or more frequently if significant changes occur in the business between grant dates (such as new rounds of financing).

 IRC 409A valuations often require a contingent claims analysis to allocate the equity value among the various classes of a company’s securities.
-This is a requirement when the capital structure includes preferred stock or convertible instruments when we are calculating the different share prices per stock class.
+This is a requirement when the capital structure includes preferred stock or convertible instruments when calculating the different share prices per stock class.

-What does my Appraiser Need to Get Started on a 409a Valuation?
+What Does My Appraiser Need to Get Started on a 409a Valuation?

 The following is a starting point for documents that fulfill IRC Section 409a Valuation requirements.
 Your appraiser may ask for additional documents and information as they work through the company’s valuation.
 For example, we will ask business owners for a list of their competitors so we can do a comparable company analysis as one of the private company valuation methods we use, including target company precedent transactions, trading comps, cost of capital used, and the discount rate.

-409a Appraisal Checklist
+409a Appraisal or business valuation Checklist

 - Articles of Incorporation, including Amended and Restated Articles of Incorporation.
 If you have made any changes to your articles of incorporation, such as adding classes of shares, the rights of each class should be spelled out here.